Total Lunar Eclipse of the Blood Worm Moon: A Gateway Into Spring

 Total Lunar Eclipse

 A total lunar eclipse occurs when Earth is perfectly aligned between the sun and the moon, and covers the moon with its shadow.
-The lunar eclipse will be visible from 1:47 am to 4:10 am EDT Friday, March 14.
-Just an hour after the start of the lunar eclipse, the moon will reach its full totality.
-Those in North America, South America, and western parts of Europe and Africa will be able to see the complete eclipse.
+The lunar eclipse will be visible in the early morning hours on Tuesday, and will peak for those in North America at 6:04 AM.

 Why the Blood Moon?